kayuksel/alphaquant_fx/README.md

-# LLM-Driven Discovery of Forex Trading Strategies
+# AlphaEvolve for Discovery of Forex Trading Strategies

 ## Overview